25 Popular Christmas Words and What They Really Mean

 What about kissing under the mistletoe?
 Celtic Druids noticed that mistletoe blossomed even during the coldest of winters.
 They took this as a sign of life and, by extension, fertility.
 Kiss under the mistletoe and you’ll have a baby.

-If frankincense means “high quality incense,” then what is this gift from the other Magi?
+If frankincense means “high-quality incense,” then what is this gift from the other Magi?
 Myrrh is a natural gum resin, like frankincense.
-As an oil, it was once used to prevent infections, treat wounds, and for embalming.
+As an oil, it was once used to prevent infections, treat wounds and embalm bodies.
 Historically, myrrh was also used as a holy anointing oil, as well as in perfume and incense.
 Myrrh represents death and mourning, foreshadowing what was to come for Jesus several years later.

 When thinking of traditional words associated with Christmas, nativity often comes to mind.
 You might think of the song “Away in a Manger” as you picture baby Jesus surrounded by Mary, Joseph, and the three wise men.
 You’ll often find sheep and a donkey in a nativity scene too.
 The word derives from nativitas, the Latin word for “birth.”
 It is the story of the birth of Jesus Christ.

 Poinsettia Day is on December 12 each year, commemorating Poinsett’s death on that day in 1851.
 Today, there are over 100 varieties of poinsettia in a range of colors.
-Other names for poinsettia include the lobster flower and the flame-leaf flower, as well as la Flor de la Nochebuena, or Flower of the Holy Night.
+Other names for poinsettia include the lobster flower and the flame-leaf flower, as well as la Flor de la Nochebuena, or Flower of t

-Modern day Santa Claus borrows a lot of inspiration from many different places.
-There’s Father Christmas, Saint Nicholas, and more.
-Urban legend may lead you to believe that Coca-Cola invented the legend of Santa.
+Modern-day Santa Claus borrows a lot of inspiration from many different places.
+There’s Father Christmas, Saint Nicholas and more.
+One urban legend may lead you to believe that Coca-Cola invented the legend of Santa.
 That’s not true, but the company’s ads did shape a lot of how popular media portrays Santa today.

 As far as the name itself, Santa Claus derives from Sinter Klaas, a Dutch nickname for Sint Nikolaas (Saint Nicholas).
 You may have also heard “Kris Kringle” as a name for the same jolly man in the red suit.
 That comes from “Kristkindl,” a German term meaning “Christ Child.”